sumitjotrao/Image_compression_using_K-Means/README.md

 # Image_compression_using_K-Means

-Unsupervised learning algorith K-means is used to compress the image.
+Unsupervised learning algorithm K-means is used to compress the image by selecting K number of colors.

 ![GitHub Logo](Image_compression_2.png)